ban-m/jtk/README.md

       - The value of `input_file` must be the same as `$READS` prepared in the previous step.
       - The value of `region_size` must be calculated from the value of `$REGION` (i.e. end position minus start position).
     - Other options and parameters are explained in detail in the next section: [How to Tune JTK](#how-to-tune-jtk).
-    - `sed` is useful for automatically generating a config file.
-For example, the following command specifies the name of the input file as `$READS`.
+    - `sed` is useful for generating a config file from the template without manual edits.
+For example, the following command assigns the value of `$READS` as the name of the input read file.

     ```bash
     cat example.toml |